-(Amounts are expressed as Turkish Lira ("TL") unless otherwise stated.)
+(Amounts are expressed in Turkish Lira ("TL") based on purchasing power as of December 31, 2023, unless otherwise stated.)

 2. BASIS OF PRESENTATION OF THE CONSOLIDATED FINANCIAL STATEMENTS (Continued)

 2.8 Summary of Significant Accounting Policies

 Revenue

 Revenue is recognized in the consolidated financial statements at the transaction price.
 The transaction fee is the amount that the entity expects to receive in return for transferring the goods or services that it has committed to the customer, except for the amounts collected on behalf of third parties (Şok İşlem, Money Transfer).
 When the control of the goods or services is transferred to the customers, the related amount is reflected to the consolidated financial statements as revenue.
 Net sales are presented by deducting returns and discounts from sales of goods.